tonypony220/starknet-devnet/README.md

 ## Important notes
 - `host`:
-  - Currently, specifying `--host=localhost` or `--host=127.0.0.1` will not work with the hardhat plugin because of Docker networking issues which are being fixed.
+  - Currently, specifying `--host=localhost` or `--host=127.0.0.1` will not work with [the Hardhat plugin](#hardhat-integration) because of Docker networking issues which are being fixed.
   - Rely on the default behavior of `--host=0.0.0.0`, but keep in mind that this will use your local IP address (printed on program startup), making it accessible by others on the network.
 - Function arguments:
   - You will NOT be able to pass or receive values of type other than `felt` and `felt*`.